 There are various things that can be done for the kitten to help it feel at home.

 1. Hairball control: Hairballs are masses of hair fiber that cats have swallowed while they were grooming and cleaning themselves.
 You may occasionally find hairballs in the cat’s excrement or vomit; fur is generally indigestible.
 The hairball normally smells foul when passed.
-To avoid this mess, the owner needs to regularly groom the cat by brushing it every now and then.
+To avoid this mess, the owner needs to groom the cat by regularly brushing it.

-Another trick is to apply petroleum jelly on the cat’s paws; once they lick the jelly it will ease the stuck hairball through the gastric tract.
+Another trick is to apply petroleum jelly to the cat’s paws; once it licks the jelly it will ease the stuck hairball through the gastric tract.
 This should be done for days once you notice the cat has either vomited or pooped hairballs.

 The cat needs to be in good health.
 If the cat becomes infested with fleas then it will be uncomfortable and will be constantly itching and scratching itself.
 Flea infestations can cause anemia.

 If your cat has a dull coat, omega 3 and 6 can help restore its shiny coat.
 Always check with your vet for the correct dosage.
 Visit the vet regularly and keep your cat’s vaccines and immunizations up to date.

 3. Weight: This is a huge concern for you and the cats.
 Being obese is not easy and certainly not fun.
 Obese cats tend to be more prone to skin problems than skinnier cats because they are unable to groom themselves properly.
 A cat that is overweight is more likely to get attacked by fleas.
 The cat is unable to reach the parts that it would naturally reach with little effort.